yashKallem/SEProject/README.md

 # SEProject

-To run the Project please type :
+To run the Project please run

 docker-compose build in the root folder #SEProject and